jbalooshie/buspi/README.md

 ## Overview

 I was seeing ads on social media for LED displays that can scroll news, sports score, public transit info, and other personalized items.
 I decided it would be cool to have one in my apartment letting me know when a bus is approaching the stop on my block.
-This application is enabled by the [rpi-rgb-led-matrix library](https://github.com/hzeller/rpi-rgb-led-matrix), which is an awesome project that allows you to control an LED matrix with a Raspberry Pi.
+This application is enabled by the [rpi-rgb-led-matrix library](https://github.com/hzeller/rpi-rgb-led-matrix), which is aproject that allows you to control an LED matrix with a Raspberry Pi.
 There are many great examples on github of people using the library to control their own displays.
 I referenced klinstifen's [guerillaClock repo](https://github.com/klinstifen/guerillaClock) specifically when exploring the library and learning how to write my own application.

 ## Materials